jusito/docker-teamspeak-ranksystem/README.md

 Add -p 8765:80 to change the Port from 80 to 8765 since port 80 is in use on most servers.

+I would also add the -v Flag to store the database-data outside of the Docker container.

+The -v /my/own/datadir:/var/lib/mysql part of the command mounts the /my/own/datadir directory from the underlying host system as /var/lib/mysql inside the container, where MySQL by default will write its data files.

 # link on dockerhub

 If you'd like to download the image: